opfesoft/sol-docs/db/world/npc_text.md

 ### lang0

 The language of the text in game.
-Refer to [this page](Languages) for the available language IDs.
+Refer to [Languages.dbc](../../dbc/Languages.md) for the available language IDs.

 ### Probability0